 - If you get a huge spike in traffic (like Digg or Slashdot) your site will probably go down unless you have a robust hosting setup

 WordPress.org is free blogging software.
 With WordPress.org, you can install themes and plugins, run advertisements, edit the database and even modify the PHP source code.
 WordPress.org is the home of this software.
 Anyone can download the software for free but it must be installed on a web server before it will work.
 Web servers are generally not free.
 Hosting your own WordPress software can be fun and rewarding; it also places full responsibility on the blogger.
 If you mismanage your web server, you can lose your entire blog.

 For no charge, WordPress.com provides web hosting, unlimited database storage with redundancy and backups, automatic software upgrades, community support forums, multi-lingual administration and themes, real-time traffic stats, comment tracking, blog and post rankings and other features not available anywhere else.
 These features will always be free for blogs started on WordPress.com; if you ever find yourself being charged for these at WordPress.com, pinch yourself and wake up!

 WordPress.com is a commercial enterprise owned by Automattic, a company started by the founding developer of WordPress and staffed by full-time developers, designers and support agents.
 It runs a multi-site version of WordPress.
 WordPress is also free, Open Source software.
 Developments sponsored by Automattic are regularly contributed back into WordPress.org so the community can benefit.

 WordPress.com offers paid upgrades as a way to provide premium features without forcing bloggers to host their blogs elsewhere.
 These upgrades are optional.
 Basic blogs will always be free on WordPress.com and the basic services will continue to be upgraded with better features.

-Here are more information about our 4 hour Courses: Create a blog or interactive web page using free WordPress.com.
+Here are more information about our 5 hour Courses: Create a blog or interactive website using free WordPress.com.